littlesquirt1/ModSync/README.md

 # ModSync
 A lightweight mod that syncs mods between clients and servers.
+Currently only for Forge 1.20.1.

 ## Features
 - Sync mods between clients and servers